s6juncheng/ggpval/README.md

 ![](README-unnamed-chunk-5-1.png)

-Additional arguments for statistical function can also be directly supplied.
+Additional arguments for statistical function can also be directly specified.

 ``` r
 add_pval(plt_bar, pairs = list(c(1, 2)),